aws/eks-anywhere/docs/content/en/docs/tasks/troubleshoot/_troubleshooting.md

 Error: failed to create cluster: unable to initialize executables: failed to setup eks-a dependencies: Error response from daemon: pull access denied for public.ecr.aws/***/cli-tools, repository does not exist or may require 'docker login': denied: Your authorization token has expired.
 Reauthenticate and try again.
 ```

-All images needed for EKS Anywhere are public and no need authentication.
-However, some old cached credentials could trigger this error.
+All images needed for EKS Anywhere are public and do not need authentication.
+Old cached credentials could trigger this error.
 Remove cached credentials by running:
 ```sh
 docker logout public.ecr.aws